Forming an LLC Is Easy

 How much does it cost to start an LLC?

-The cost of forming an LLC varies by state and depends on if you complete the process yourself or hire a professional service.
-LLCs can cost anywhere from $50 to $500.
-Hiring a formation company could add another fee between $40 and $350.
+LLC cost varies by state filing fees and depends on if you complete the process yourself or hire a professional service.
+Limited liability companies can cost anywhere from $50 to $500.
+A third-party formation company handles business filings for you and provides additional services, which could add another fee between $40 and $350 if you choose that route.

 What are the advantages and disadvantages of an LLC?

-LLCs protect their owners’ personal financial assets.
+LLCs protect their owners’ personal assets.
 They are also fairly simple to form and maintain.
+An LLC is also an ideal business structure for tax purposes.

-If you are planning to raise capital, investors typically prefer the stock structure of a corporation.
+If you are planning to raise capital, investors typically prefer the stock structure of a C corporation.

 Learn more in our LLC benefits guide.